danhayden/udacity-fswd-nanodegree_project-4/README.md

    query for all the sessions in a conference that the user is interested in

+### Task 4: Add a Task

+#### Define the following Endpoints method

+- `getFeaturedSpeaker()`
+   When a new session is added to a conference if there is more than one session by this speaker return featured speaker / sessions from memcache.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org
 [3]: https://developers.google.com/appengine/docs/python/endpoints/